 - your approach to promoting credentials to the workforce.

-You should also make stakeholders aware of the benefits of reporting on skills data from digital credentials via Watershed.
+You should also inform stakeholders about the benefits of reporting on skills data from digital credentials via Watershed.

-Look at how much money the organization spends on outside consultants for specific projects.
-How much of that could you save by identifying existing internal experts?
+Look at how much money the organization spends on external consultants for specific projects.
+By identifying internal experts, consider the potential cost-savings your organization could achieve.

 Understand your stakeholders and how they will benefit from learner analytics.